trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://en.wikipedia.org/wiki/9P_(protocol)](https://en.wikipedia.org/wiki/9P_(protocol))

-[9P](https://en.wikipedia.org/wiki/9P_(protocol)) is a filesystem protocol from the Plan 9 operating system.
-While historically important, it's not directly relevant for users looking to pool filesystems.
-9P is a network protocol, whereas mergerfs uses FUSE, which is designed specifically for implementing filesystems in userspace on Linux.
-FUSE has become the modern standard for this purpose and better supports Linux filesystem features.
-For practical filesystem pooling, mergerfs is the standard choice on Linux.
+[9P](https://en.wikipedia.org/wiki/9P_(protocol)) is a filesystem protocol from the Plan 9 operating system used to access files over a network between systems.

+Compared with mergerfs, 9P is a network filesystem protocol, while mergerfs is a local Linux FUSE filesystem for pooling directories and filesystems under one mount with branch policies.

+* **Better than mergerfs for:** lightweight network filesystem protocol use between compatible systems.
+* **Worse than mergerfs for:** local Linux filesystem pooling because it does not provide mergerfs-like branch policies or pooling semantics.